 Why was the data retention time reduced more than what CMC shows as the value for the reduction?

-The Adaptive Data Retention Reduction displayed in CMC is only a snapshot of the current situation.
-After the data is removed from the disk, the reduction will be decreased continuously, resulting in this behavior.
+The Adaptive Data Retention reduction displayed in Cluster Management Console is only a snapshot of the current situation.
+After the data is removed from the disk, the reduction is decreased continuously, resulting in this behavior.